DestinyVolt/D-D/Squiddle/Backstory.md

 #### The Underdark Railway
 There are 4 types of workers in the Underdark Railway: \
 *Stationers:* People who don't actually work on the trains themselves, but are in charge of the upkeep of the railway stops.
 They handle all the financial stuff, and determine where new stops will be added.
 They usually live at one of the train stations. \
-*Conductor:* Conductors are the ones who conduct the train, making the schedule, working with customers, protecting the train from the dangers of the underdark, etc. \
+*Conductor:* Conductors are the ones who conduct the train, making the schedule, interacting with passengers, protecting the train from the dangers of the underdark, etc. \
 *Engineer:* Engineers make sure that the train is working, shoveling coal, fixing breaks and repairing mechanisms.
 Many Conductors are also trained as Engineers, but some Conductors don't have the skill.\
 *Tinkerer:* Tinkerers are the brains behind everything.
 They design the trains, build the archanotech that allows them to run, map out and design the railway, etc.